PC components and connectors are essential for any computer system, and it’s important to know which ones are compatible with each other.

 A quality power supply will have multiple built-in protections to prevent overvoltage or short-circuit damage to sensitive electronic components.
 It will also have a sufficient output current to supply the system with adequate power during heavy usage or when the system is inactive for long periods of time.
 The type of power supply used depends on the overall system requirements and budget.

 An efficient power supply has a small size, low energy consumption, and minimal heat generation to ensure low operating costs.
-A well-built one can be expected to last more than five years without major failures or defects.
+A well-built one can last over five years without major failures or defects.

 Cooling fan